snowplow-archive/snowplow.github.com/README.md

 #### 1. A note about plugins and Github pages

-The SnowPlow Analytics website uses Jekyll plugins for additional functionality.
+The Snowplow Analytics website uses Jekyll plugins for additional functionality.
 (E.g. pagination).
 These are **not** supported by Github pages.
 As a result, we have to use a workaround.
 (Kindly provided by [Alexandre Rademaker](http://arademaker.github.com/) [here](http://arademaker.github.com/blog/2011/12/01/github-pages-jekyll-plugins.html))

 1. All source files for the website (e.g. markdown files etc.) are stored in the **source** branch.
 This is where **all** modifications to the website should be made.
 2. Jekyll should be run locally to generate the static html files locally